David Dewey was born January 3, 1721 in Stonington, New London County, Connecticut. His parents were Jabez and Deborah York Dewey.

 Sarah’s children married, had families and stayed in the Massachusetts, New York area, except for 2: John Jr. went to Ohio.
 Daughter Leydia and husband Obed Gaines moved west, all the way to Iowa where their son, William’s daughter Mary Gaines, married James Miller, whose son William was the dad of Faber, husband to Gladys Cable.

 David Dewey was born January 3, 1721 in Stonington, Connecticut.
 His parents were Jabez and Deborah York Dewey.
 This Dewey family includes Admiral George Dewey, 1837-1917, as a distant cousin, so the family is documented in published sources.
-This David’s 2nd great grandpa Thomas was the original ancestor in America, he arrived in 1631 or so.
-David was the 4th generation of Dewey’s in America.
+This David’s 2nd great grandpa, Thomas, was the original American ancestor, he arrived in 1631 or so.
+David was the 4th generation of Deweys born in America.

-On September 28, 1741 David married Deborah Tracy in the same church in Stonington.
-They had 7 daughters and 4 sons.
-2 sons were in the Revolutionary War.
-David Jr was a minuteman, Jabez was in the Battle of Harlem Heights and Christopher was the fife-major in war of 1812.
-Sons and daughters stayed in the area, Connecticut or down the Long Island coast in New York.
+On September 28, 1741 David married Deborah Tracy in the same Stonington church.
+David and Deborah had 7 daughters and 4 sons.
+Three sons were in the Revolutionary War: David Jr was a minuteman, Jabez was in the Battle of Harlem Heights and Christopher was the fife-major in the War of 1812.

 David’s granddaughter Sarah married John Connable, their daughter Leydia Connable and husband Obed Gaines moved west all the way to Iowa where their granddaughter Mary Ella Gaines married James Miller, grandpa of Faber Miller, husband to Gladys Cable.